Clicky

 Taking It to the Next Level: Creative Variations

 Once you’ve nailed the basic bar, why not get a little fancy?
 Melt and pour makes it easy to create some seriously impressive designs.
+Each variation below uses the same basic technique you just learned—just with different add-ins.

 Variation 1: The Layered Rose Clay and Charcoal Detox Bar